mutaimwiti/rbactl/examples/postgres/README.md

 ### Testing manually (using Postman)

 A Postman collection that you can import is included on the root of the project.
-Before testing the endpoints on Postman be sure to migrate the schema and seed the database.
+Before testing the endpoints on Postman, be sure to migrate the schema and seed the database.
 The following users will be seeded:

 ```text
 1. Foo Bar => username: foobar